 6. Pankoo 40X60 Monocular

-It includes a smartphone holder and tripods for quick alignment.
-It is smartphone compatible, simple to set up, has a remote control monocular, and produces HD images.
+It has tripods and a smartphone holder for simple alignment.
+It works with smartphones, is easy to set up, has a remote control monocular, and delivers HD photos.

 PROS